-- Red cells that have a positive DAT due to a coating of IgG cannot be typed by the Indirect Antiglobulin Technique. - Antibodies directed at low frequency antigens may occur as unsuspected contaminants in blood grouping antisera.
-In addition, certain antigens (eg. Bg, Sd^a) can be present in an exalted state on red blood cells.
-These phenomena may be the source of rare false positive reactions, which may occur with more than one lot of a given specificity. - It is not possible to claim the absence of all contaminating antibodies, as red cells carrying antigens of low frequency or exalted antigens are not always available for testing. - Suppressed or diminished expression of certain blood group antigens may conversely give rise to false negative reactions and so caution should always be exercised when assigning genotypes on the basis of test results. - 5.
-False positive or false negative results may also occur due to: - Contamination of test materials - Improper storage, cell concentration, incubation time or temperature - · Improper or excessive centrifugation - Deviation from the recommended techniques
+- Red cells that have a positive DAT due to a coating of IgG cannot be typed by the Indirect Antiglobulin Technique. - This reagent contains macromolecular potentiators which may cause false positive reactions with IgG sensitised cells.
+It is therefore recommended that the patient's cells are tested with the patient's plasma to test for false positive reactions. - Antibodies directed at low frequency antigens may occur as unsuspected contaminants in blood grouping antisera.
+In addition, certain antigens (eg. Bg, Sda) can be present in an exalted state on red blood cells.
+These phenomena may be the source of rare false positive reactions, which may occur with more than one lot of a given specificity. - It is not possible to claim the absence of all contaminating antibodies, as red cells carrying antigens of low frequency or exalted antigens are not always available for testing. - Suppressed or diminished expression of certain blood group antigens may 5. conversely give rise to false negative results and so caution should always be exercised when assigning genotypes on the basis of test results. - 6 False positive agglutination may be seen when testing IgG sensitised cells. - 7 False positive results may occur due to Macromolecular potentiators that are present in the reagent - False positive or false negative results may also occur due to: 8. - Contamination of test materials - Improper storage, cell concentration, incubation time or temperature - Improper or excessive centrifugation - Deviation from the recommended techniques